Move Over Fast Food, Slow Food is King in Crete!

 To add to the experience, you go into the kitchen to select the food you want.
 All ingredients come from either their own farm or local organic producers, with their bread being made fresh daily on site.

-It truly is a great experience to have when visiting Crete and with its ideal location, we can’t recommend it enough.
+Dounias should be at the top of any such list, a truly great experience to have when visiting the island.
+We can’t recommend it enough.
 Find out more about which Villas we have near this location by calling us on 0330 111 0061.

 Alternatively contact us online or explore the villas on our website here.